fdlamotte/LightControl/README.md

 Controls lights in a Legrand Home+Control installation in a quick and dirty way.

 It has been tested on linux and android using Termux.
-My only goal was to control my lights through my pinephone (without installing anbox) and since it has been acheived for me, here is source (with no warranty whether you can use it).
+My only goal was to control my lights through my PinePhone (without installing Anbox) and since it has been acheived for me, here is source (with no warranty whether you can use it).

 ## Install